top of page

 WHEN WERE THE GOSPELS WRITTEN?

 The first Gospel to appear was Mark's, written about 65 A.D.
 Second was Luke's, written some time between 65 and 70 A.D.
-Third was Mathew's, composed between 85 and 90 A.D.
+Third was Matthew's, composed between 85 and 90 A.D.
 John's Gospel--the fourth and last to appear--was written between 90 and 110 A.D.
-What follows is a brief summary of each, as well as one or two significant stories, beginning with Mathew's Gospel:
+What follows is a brief analysis of each, beginning with Matthew's Gospel:

-According to most Bible scholars, Mathew was a Jew who had been convinced of the divinity of Jesus.
+According to most Bible scholars, Matthew was a Jew who had been convinced of the divinity of Jesus.
 While he relied heavily on the "Q" document, he also drew freely from Mark's Gospel, though he rearranged the order of events.
 His style is lucid, calm, and written primarily for fellow Jews, with frequent references to the Old Testament.
-The opening account of Jesus' birth, recounts the story of The Three Wise Men, who followed the Star in the east and found the infant Jesus in a manger.
-Recognizing this as a holy moment, they present baby Jesus with gifts: gold, frankincense, and myrrh.
+The opening account of Jesus' birth, tells the story of the Three Wise Men, who followed the Star in the east and found the infant Jesus in a manger.
+Recognizing this as a holy moment, they presented baby Jesus with gifts: gold, frankincense, and myrrh.

 Jesus' primary mission was to the "lost sheep of the house of Israel".
 Early in the book, the author lists Jesus' genealogy from Abraham down to King David, and on to Jesus' parents, Joseph and Mary.

-The importance of Mathew's gospel is that it contains the greatest religious treatise of all time: "The Sermon on the Mount".
-It's a message that illustrates the need for mankind to be gentle, loving, kind, and above of all, be forgiving.
+The importance of Matthew's gospel is that it contains the greatest religious treatise of all time: "The Sermon on the Mount".
+The Sermon includes the Beatitudes and the Lord's Prayer.
+It also illustrates the need for mankind to be gentle, loving, kind, and above of all, to be forgiving.
 When Peter questioned him, "How oft shall my brother sin against me, and I forgive him? til seven times?"
-Jesus answered, "I say not unto seven times: but Until seventy times seven."
-Jesus placed great emphasis on honesty and morality, so it would appear he was telling his followers that one must forgive oneself before forgiving others.
-The other message of the Jesus' Sermon is that God is the father of all, and that if you obey and trust God, He will comfort, protect, feed and clothe you.
+Jesus answered, "I say not unto seven times: but until seventy-times seven."
+Jesus placed great emphasis on honesty and morality, so he was telling his followers that one must forgive oneself before forgiving others.
+The other message of the Jesus' Sermon is that God is a God of all mankind, and that if one obeys and trusts God, He will comfort, protect, feed and clothe you.

 THE GOSPEL OF MARK

 Mark is the shortest of the four Gospels.
 Indeed, I once attended a theater performance where the sole act was a man who recited from memory the entire gospel of Mark.
 His recital lasted about one hour.
-Mark's writing has no literary polish but it has a breathless immediacy, that has led scholars to believe that Peter (who could neither read nor write) recounted Jesus's story to another of Jesus' followers, John Mark, who wrote it down.
-Short and direct, Mark's Gospel can be thought of a "cliff notes" version of Mathew's Gospel, of which the latter drew upon.
+Mark's writing has no literary polish but has a breathless immediacy, that has led scholars to believe that Peter (known to be rash and impulsive) recounted Jesus's story to another follower (John Mark), who wrote it down.
+Short and direct, Mark's Gospel can be thought of as a"cliff notes" version of Mathew's longer, more expansive Gospel.
 Unlike Mathew, Mark hardly quotes from the Old Testament at all.
 Mark's Gospel was intended for a non-Jewish audience, and may have been written in Rome at the time Christians were being made scapegoats for various trumped up charges by Emperor Nero.

 THE GOSPEL OF LUKE

-The importance of Luke's Gospel is that a number of stories about Jesus' life and ministry are found no where else in the other Gospels.
-Unlike Mathew, Luke weaves the message of Jesus' "Sermon on the Mount", throughout his book.
+The importance of Luke's Gospel--thanks to Mary's unique contribution--is that a number of stories about Jesus' life and ministry are found no where else in the other Gospels.
+Unlike Matthew, Luke weaves the message of Jesus' "Sermon on the Mount", throughout his book (which is likely how it was given, at various stages during Jesus' three-year ministry).

 Luke recounts Jesus' ancestry, not from Abraham (the father of the Hebrew people), but from Adam (the father of mankind).

-Not found in Mathew is Joseph's dream, in which he learned that King Herod--fearing he might lose his kingdom to the birth of this rumored "King of Jews"--was plotting the murder the infant Jesus.
-Following the angels' message in his dream, Joseph and his family moved to Egypt, and safety.
+Not found in Matthew is Joseph's dream, in which he learned that King Herod--fearing he might lose his kingdom to the birth of this rumored "King of the Jews"--was plotting to murder the infant Jesus.
+Following the message in his dream, Joseph and his family moved to Egypt, and safety.
 Later, when he learned of Herod's death, Joseph returned and settled his family in Nazareth.

 Only found in Luke, is the story of Mary and her cousin, Elizabeth, who would give birth to John the Baptist.
-As John the Baptist began his ministry, many people mistook him for the Christ, whose coming was foretold in the Old Testament.
+As an adult, John-the-Baptist began his ministry and many people mistook him for the Christ, whose coming was foretold in the Old Testament.
 Living up to his name, John baptized Jesus, and some time later was arrested and put in prison, where he would be executed.

-Another exclusive, is Jesus' dinner with the two sisters, Martha and Mary.
-While Mary seated herself at Jesus feet and was listening to what he was saying, Martha was very worried about her elaborate preparations, and, quoting from the J.B.
-Phillips translation, "burst in, saying, 'Lord, don't you mind that my sister has left me to do everything by myself?
+Another exclusive, is Jesus' dinner with the two sisters, Martha and Mary, from the town of Bethany.
+While Mary seated herself at Jesus' feet and was listening to what he was saying, Martha was very worried about her elaborate preparations, and, quoting from the J.B.
+Phillips' translation, "burst in, saying, 'Lord, don't you mind that my sister has left me to do everything by myself?
 Tell her to come and help me!'

 THE GOOD SAMARITAN